 Classroom rewards are flexible enough to take account of the age and needs of the children.
-All classrooms use the Class Dojo rewards system to reward children for positive behavior. and to record negative behaviours.
+All classrooms use the Class Dojo rewards system to reward children for positive behavior.

 Points are awarded for positive behaviours, including such areas as: